ehulders/Meraki-Ansible-Deployment/readme.md

 As we've demonstrated in our network above this could form part of a CICD pipeline to automate the deployment of branches.
 The devices and network elements can be defined through a YAML file like the example below.
 As new files are added to the source control for each branch we can automate CICD functionality (e.g. Gitlab actions) to automatically run the the playbook and deploy our branches.

+In this scenario we can define the devices to be added to our network and the tempalte to be bound from our YAML file definition.
+Like the below example where we define 4 devices to be added to the network.

 ```
 ---
  device-1: